Qin Er Shi: Early life

-Ascension to throne: Second Emperor conspiracy
+Ascension to throne

-The first emperor, Qin Shi Huang, died during one of his tours of Eastern China in July–August 210 BCE at the palace in Shaqiu prefecture (沙丘平台).
+Qin Shi Huang died during one of his tours of eastern China in the summer of 210 BC at the palace in Shaqiu.
 The announcement of his death was withheld until the entourage, which was accompanied by Premier Li Si and the imperial court, returned to the capital, Xianyang, two months later.
 Nevertheless, Huhai and Zhao Gao were aware of Qin Shi Huang's death and began plotting an internal intrigue.

-The eldest son, Fusu, was supposed to be elected as the next emperor.
-However, Premier Li Si and Chief Eunuch Zhao Gao conspired to kill Fusu to get rid of Fusu's favourite general, Meng Tian, who was their court rival.
+The eldest son Fusu was supposed to be elected as the next emperor.
+However, Li Si and the chief eunuch Zhao Gao conspired to kill Fusu to get rid of Meng Tian, Fusu's favourite general and their court rival.
 They were afraid that if Fusu were enthroned, they would lose their power.
 Li Si and Zhao Gao forged a fake edict by Qin Shi Huang ordering both Fusu and Meng to commit suicide.
-Their plan worked, and the younger son, Huhai, acceded the throne to become the second emperor, later known as Qin Er Shi (秦二世).
+Their plan worked, and the younger son, Huhai, acceded the throne to become the second emperor, later known as Qin Er Shi.
 However, recent findings of bamboo strips dating from the time of the intrigue note that Huhai was elected and killed his brother.
 That would indicate that the fake edict, in the case of Fusu, was an imperial cover story.